 Our focus on the 3rd and 4th years are: (a) to continue the discussions in the first sub-theme, “Literary debates, thought-trends, and the politics of memory”, and to publish the edited volumes Literary Debates and the Politics of Memory: Toward an Inter-Asia Perspective, resulted from the international conference in 2019; (b) to open up our discussions in the second sub-theme, “Cultural heritage and the politics of memory”.

-The edited volume will be the world’s first academic publication integrating the discussion on Nativist Literature (Xiantu Wenxue) Debate in postwar Taiwan, Debate on National (Kokumin) Literature in Japan, National and People’s (Minjok-Minjung) Literature Debate in Korea, and Debates of Malaysian Chinese / Sinophone (Mahua) Literature.
+• The edited volume Literary Debates and the Politics of Memory: Toward an Inter-Asia Perspective is now under blinded review and revision.
+It will integrate the discussion on Nativist Literature (Xiantu Wenxue) Debate in postwar Taiwan, Debate on National (Kokumin) Literature in Japan, National and People’s (Minjok-Minjung) Literature Debate in Korea, and Debates of Malaysian Chinese / Sinophone (Mahua) Literature.
 Its contribution includes: (i) Formulating new perspectives on literary debates through inter-referencing several literary debates in East and Southeast Asia; (ii) Providing a new understanding of postwar East and Southeast Asia through the politics of memory in literary debates.

 計畫總覽 All Research Topics